I have something to admit.

 Pros of using earbuds instead of a Bluetooth helmet

-- You can use them in more instances than just riding your motorcycle, so they could be better value for you.
+- You can use them in more situations than just riding your motorcycle, so they could be better value for you.

-- High-quality – and high-priced – earbuds tend to feature active noise cancelling technology that can help cut out wind and traffic noise as you ride.
+- Some earbuds have active noise cancelling technology that helps cut out wind and traffic noise as you ride.

 Cons of using earbuds instead of a motorcycle helmet Bluetooth rig

-- Depending on your phone and earbuds, you may still need to reach for your phone to take some actions, negating the safety element of a more full-featured Bluetooth headset.
+- You’ll need to reach for your phone to change music volume, directions, or take calls.
+That negates the safety element of a more full-featured Bluetooth headset.

-- Earbuds can be easy to lose, especially when you’re pulling off a good-fitting helmet from over your ears.
+- Earbuds can be easy to misplace or drop, especially when you’re pulling off a good-fitting helmet from over your ears.

-- Earbuds in general will have a shorter battery life than a dedicated Bluetooth helmet system.
+- Earbuds have a much shorter battery life than a dedicated Bluetooth helmet system.

 Are Bluetooth Motorcycle Helmets Worth It?